carpentries-lab/metagenomics-R/_episodes/02-datatypes.md

 ~~~
 {: .output}

-And here, we can ask what the structure of the object is.
+And here, we can ask for the structure of the object.
 ~~~
 > str(char_factor)
 ~~~